-How to Bypass Turnitin AI Detection in 2026 (What Actually Works)
+How to Bypass Turnitin Detection (2026 Guide)

 Turnitin's AI detector flags text by measuring statistical patterns that large language models produce: uniform sentence rhythm, low word-level surprise, and formulaic paragraph structure.
 Passing it is not about finding a single magic phrase swap.
 It is about rewriting until those statistical patterns look like how a specific human writes, then checking the score before you submit.